Economic slowdown could cap oil prices, IEA says

 LONDON Global economic slowdown could put a lid on oil prices but there is a risk "nasty supply surprises" could reignite a market rally, the International Energy Agency said on Thursday.

-The agency, which advises industrialised countries on energy policy, said oil market fundamentals had "clearly eased since the start of the year" and stocks had built up significantly over the last few months.
+The agency, which advises industrialized countries on energy policy, said oil market fundamentals had "clearly eased since the start of the year" and stocks had built up significantly over the last few months.

 But the IEA said any move by the Organization of the Petroleum Exporting Countries to reduce production to its declared output target of 30 million barrels per day (bpd) could have a dramatic impact on the market.